Boxer Mayweather pleads no contest to battery of guard

-LAS VEGAS Boxing welterweight champion Floyd Mayweather Jr. pleaded no contest on Friday in Las Vegas to misdemeanor battery against a security guard, prosecutors said.
+LAS VEGAS Boxing welterweight champion Floyd Mayweather Jr. pleaded no contest on Friday to misdemeanour battery against a security guard, prosecutors said.

-Mayweather, a 34-year-old flamboyant boxer widely regarded as the best defensive fighter of his generation, will pay a $1,000 fine for the offense, according to the district attorney's office.
+Mayweather, 34, who is widely regarded as the best defensive fighter of his generation, will pay a $1,000 (643.83 pounds) fine for the offense, according to the district attorney's office.

+Mayweather's no contest plea was entered by his attorney as part of a larger plea deal that last week saw the boxer admit to wrongdoing in a separate 2010 attack on his ex-girlfriend, said Tess Driver, a spokeswoman for the Clark County District Attorney's Office.

+Mayweather was sentenced to six months behind bars for that violent outburst, but half of that jail term was suspended.
+He has been ordered to appear in court on January 6 to be transferred to jail, officials said.

 The five-division World Boxing Council world champion boxer known as "Money" improved his professional record to a perfect 42-0, including 26 knockouts, with a fourth-round knockout of Victor Ortiz in Las Vegas in September to claim the World Boxing Council welterweight title.